beejjorgensen/bgnet/src/bgnet_part_0500_syscalls.md

 hints.ai_flags = AI_PASSIVE;     // fill in my IP for me

 if ((status = getaddrinfo(NULL, "3490", &hints, &servinfo)) != 0) {
-    fprintf(stderr, "getaddrinfo error: %s\n", gai_strerror(status));
+    fprintf(stderr, "gai error: %s\n", gai_strerror(status));
     exit(1);
 }

-// servinfo now points to a linked list of 1 or more struct addrinfos
+// servinfo now points to a linked list of 1 or more
+// struct addrinfos

 // ... do everything until you don't need servinfo anymore ....